Nusantara Blog

 An additional 10,525 hectares have been converted for rice cultivation and road construction in the villages of Wanam, Wogikel and Salam Epe.

 Supporting infrastructure forms a central component of the project.
 The map delineates a planned 135-km food estate road corridor connecting Wanam and Muting, intended to facilitate access to agricultural production areas, processing facilities, and logistics hubs.
-Our satellite analyses indicate that 60 km of this road network have already been opened by company Jhonlin Groug, increasing access to previously remote landscapes.
+Our satellite analyses indicate that 60 km of this road network have already been opened by Jhonlin Groug, increasing access to previously remote landscapes.
 Once completed, the road is expected to connect with the existing MIFEE and Trans-Papua road networks, potentially accelerating land-use change across the region.

 Marind Indigenous people from the south Papua recently filed a legal challenge against this road planned to facilitate a government National Strategic Project (PSN) to convert their tropical forest, savannah and wetlands into rice paddies and oil palm plantations in Merauke district.